Browsing Category

 Although less difficult to produce than animal parchment, laid paper manufacturing was still relatively labor-intensive and time-consuming.
 Consequently, laid paper production was almost completely supplanted by new paper manufacturing techniques during the Industrial Revolution in the late 18th century.

-Post-Incunable Medieval Woodcut Prints For Sale on eBay
+Post-Incunable Medieval Woodcut Prints for Sale on eBay

 As a general rule, incunable medieval woodcut prints from before 1500 are somewhat more expensive than later, post-incunable examples.
 While the end date of the post-incunable period is still open to scholarly debate, it would be wise to only purchase prints produced before circa 1550, unless they are from known artists.